 - In a medium bowl, whisk together the flour, baking soda, cream of tartar, cinnamon, and salt.

 - In a large mixing bowl or the bowl of a stand mixer fitted with a paddle attachment, beat the butter and sugar on medium speed until light and fluffy, about 3 minutes.
-Add the eggs on at a time beating well between each addition.
-Scrape down the bowl and mix in the vanilla
+Add the eggs one at a time beating well between each addition.
+Scrape down the bowl and mix in the vanilla.

-- With the mixer on low speed, gradually add in the flour mixture and beat just until combined.
-Scrape the down down and mix in any remaining dry areas.
+- With the mixer on low speed, gradually add the flour mixture and beat just until combined.
+Scrape the sides down and mix in any remaining dry areas.

 - In a small bowl, mix sugar and cinnamon together.

-- Use a cookie scoop or tablespoon to portion out the cookie dough into 1½ tablespoons sized balls.
+- Use a cookie scoop or tablespoon to portion out the cookie dough into 1½ tablespoon-sized balls.
 Roll the dough in the palms of your hands to create smooth balls, then coat them in cinnamon sugar.
 Place the dough balls on the cookie sheets 2 inches apart.

-- Bake for 9 to 10 minutes or until puffed and just starting to wrinkle around the edges.
-Let the cookies cool on baking sheet for 5 minutes then transfer to a wire rack to cool completely.
+- Bake one sheet at a time for 9 to 10 minutes or until puffed and just starting to wrinkle around the edges.
+Let the cookies cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely.

 Notes